Health Indicator Report of Preterm Birth

 - National Vital Statistics System, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention

-Data Interpretation IssuesReporting of Preterm Birth (PTB) has been complicated by a change in how gestational age (GA) is calculated.
+Data Interpretation IssuesReporting of preterm birth (PTB) trends has been complicated by a change in how gestational age (GA) is reported by the National Center for Health Statistics.
 PTB is defined as a birth less than 37 weeks gestation.
 Historically, GA was calculated by the mother's last menstrual period (LMP) and PTB rates were reported this way.
-Since the 2003 revision of the birth certificate, GA is more accurately calculated by obstetric estimate (OE).
-Now, almost all PTB rates are done with the OE.
-However, in order to compare PTB trends, sometimes LMP rates are still used so previous years of data can be compared.
+Since the 2003 revision of the birth certificate, GA is also reported by obstetric estimate (OE), which is considered more accurate.
+Beginning in 2014, national rates are reported using OE and are not consistent with rates reported before 2016.
+Utah rates have been reported using OE since 1996.

 DefinitionThe number of live births under 37 weeks gestation divided by the total number of live births over the same time period.